Sphinkie/Geometrik/README.md

 # Geometrik

-Geometric libraries for Ogre3D Engine, for easily and dynamically creating various spheric meshes.
+Geometrik is a C++ library, for Ogre3D Engine, that allows you to create easily and dynamically various spheric 3D shapes (meshes).

-API description is provided in the [github pages](http://sphinkie.github.io/Geometrik).
+The API description is provided in the [github pages](http://sphinkie.github.io/Geometrik).

 ## Samples
+Here are some 3D objects that you can create with teh library:

 ![wireframe sphere](showcase/wireframe_sphere.jpg)
 **Geometrik**